githedgehog/docs/docs/vlab/overview.md

 a great way to try out Fabric and learn about its looka and feel, API, capabilities and etc. It's not suitable for any data plane or performance testing as well as not for production use.

-In the VLAB all switches will start as an empty VMs with only ONiE image on them and will go through the whole discovery, boot and installation process like on the real hardware.
+In the VLAB all switches will start as an empty VMs with only ONIE image on them and will go through the whole discovery, boot and installation process like on the real hardware.

 ## Overview